fMagVen/projeto_4_parrotsCardGame/README.md

 CHANGELOG:

-known issues: game breaking bug when multiple cards are selected one after the other in a short time
+0.7 - fixed a game breaking bug when multiple cards are selected one after the other in a short time

 0.6 - added timer, a requested functionality bonus, it will start after the first card is turned and stop after all cards are turned
       added the option to restart the game, a requested functionality bonus, which reloads the page